• Skip to primary navigation

 The potatoes will still be uncooked in the middle but lightly browned outside.

-Remove the potatoes from the pan and set them aside on a plate.
-In the same pan, fry both sides of the aubergines until lightly browned and they started to soften.
+In the same pan, fry both sides of the aubergines until lightly browned and they start to soften.

 Remove from the pan and set aside on a colander to drain excess oil.